“We’ve been looking for everything, and we’ve found nothing!”

 “There are a few words here… in league with Brutus Collins!”

 “In league with?”
 Quentin asks.
 “What could that mean?”

 “They may have had some kind of a business partnership,” Morgan says, which is the least interesting observation that this whole sequence could lead to.

 I mean, what are we doing here, boys?
-You didn’t want to show us the dance programs, which is what the audience was really hoping for, and you make a big deal about Saint Eustasius.
+You didn’t want to show us the dance programs, which is what the audience was really hoping for, and you make a big deal about lost boats from Saint Eustasius.
 We should go back and check with Melanie again; maybe she’ll elaborate on the whole “to have, to be happy” thing.